CAREful FAIRness principles for Indigenous Data Governance

 Robert McLellan

-Robert, a Gureng Gureng descendant from the Wide Bay region, is a community researcher, director and governance practitioner.
-He is an Industry Fellow at the University of QLD and Senior Program Manager for Language Data Commons of Australia (LDaCA), and a strong advocate for truth telling and speaking up for Aboriginal rights, justice, and economic advancement.
-Dedicated to authentic inclusion of First Nations voices, Robert is passionate about revitalising Indigenous languages, cultures and building culturally inclusive, honourable and cohesive communities.
+Robert, a Gooreng Gooreng descendant from the Wide Bay region, is a community researcher, director and governance practitioner.
+He is an Industry Fellow at the University of Queensland and Senior Program Manager for LDaCA, and a strong advocate for truth telling and speaking up for Aboriginal rights, justice and economic advancement.
+Dedicated to authentic inclusion of First Nations voices, Robert is passionate about revitalising Indigenous languages and cultures, and building culturally inclusive, honourable and cohesive communities.

 Jenny Fewster

 With over 20 years’ experience in collecting, managing and disseminating research and cultural heritage data and resources, Jenny is passionate about delivering quality research infrastructure and data to meet the diverse needs of HASS and Indigenous researchers and data custodians.
-She is the Director, HASS and Indigenous Research Data Commons for Australian Research Data Commons.
+She is the Director, HASS and Indigenous Research Data Commons for the Australian Research Data Commons (ARDC).